-High velocity AC systems are a perfect solution for adding central air conditioning to homes that aren’t compatible with traditional systems.
+High velocity air conditioning systems are a perfect solution for adding central air conditioning to homes that aren’t compatible with traditional systems.
 Many older homes, especially in metropolitan areas, have space constraints or plaster walls that don’t allow them to fit the large ductwork used in traditional systems.
-That’s why High Velocity systems use smaller, flexible ducts to deliver cold air in a way that can be designed into any situation.
+That’s why high velocity AC systems use smaller, flexible ducts to deliver cold air in a way that can be designed into any situation.

 Unique Indoor Comfort was deeply involved in the development of the high velocity cooling principle and have been retrofitting homes with these systems for nearly 50 years.
 As a result, we’ve pioneered many of the current engineering practices and installation approaches.
 In short, if your situation requires a high velocity solution, Unique Indoor Comfort’s unrivaled expertise means that you can be confident you’re making the best choice for your home.

 There are two defining parts of a high velocity AC system.
 The first is its 2” flexible ducts that are responsible for delivering cool air throughout your home.
 These ducts can be easily engineered and maneuvered to fit within the framework of your existing home.
 In comparison, traditional ducts are commonly 6” in diameter and have large “trunklines” that are often 8”x18”.
 They generally require much more space to install, and often call for significant modification to the home’s design, like adding soffits and other architectural details.

 The small size of these ducts means that air is delivered at nearly 4x the velocity of traditional systems, creating air currents that help to circulate air around the room.
 This prevents air stagnation and helps to ensure a more consistent temperature throughout your home.

 The second key component is the air handler.
 A high velocity air handler is smaller than those often used in traditional central air service, meaning that they can easily fit into a small attic, crawlspace or even a closet, keeping them hidden and out of the way.